Produce and explain Energy Performance Certificates relating to domestic property

 - the components and outcomes of the energy assessment process and typical customer queries about them

-- the relevant devolved nation's approved software for the production and lodgement of completed Energy Performance Certificates
+- the relevant devolved nation's approved software for the production and lodgment of completed Energy Performance Certificates

-- how to provide the required audit evidence via electronic transfer to be recorded in the relevant devolved nation's register
+- how to provide the required audit evidence to the relevant devolved nation's Accreditation Scheme or Body

-- the importance of informing the customer when the Energy Performance Certificate is available
+- the importance of informing the customers when and how to access the Energy Performance Certificate

-- how to interpret the ratings and energy efficiency measures provided in the Energy Performance Certificate for the customer
+- how to interpret the ratings and energy efficiency measures provided in the Energy Performance Certificate for the customers

-- how to explain the component parts of the Energy Performance Certificate and their implications to the customer
+- how to explain the component parts of the Energy Performance Certificate and their implications to the customers within your competence and role as an energy assessor.
+It is not a condition report and uses standardised assumptions about occupancy and heating patterns.

 - the circumstances where the data recorded on the prescribed database may be accessed by researchers, local authorities and environmental organisations on a restricted basis

-- how to respond to queries from the customer regarding the Energy Performance Certificate and provide clarification of the contents
+- how to respond to queries from the customers regarding the Energy Performance Certificate and provide clarification of the contents within your competence and role as an energy assessor

-- the sources of further information and advice to which customers should be referred
+- the sources of information and advice about energy performance to which customers can be referred

-- how customers can access the relevant devolved nation's Energy Performance Certificate complaints procedure
+- how customers can access complaints procedure as set out by the relevant devolved nation with regards to Energy Performance Certificate

-- the reasons and methods for maintaining your internal records in accordance with devolved nation's requirements and the relevant data protection legislation the minimum period for which records must be retained
+- the reasons and methods for maintaining your internal records in accordance with devolved nation's requirements and the relevant data protection legislation and the minimum period of time for which records must be retained

 Scope/range